-The CoC planning process is intended to focus on the needs of homeless people in the community and should focus on the most effective strategies for reducing homelessness.
-Yet many CoCs struggle to assist lower performing providers to improve their performance or shift to more effective strategies.
+The CoC planning process should focus on the most effective strategies for reducing homelessness.
+CoCs should monitor grantee performance and assist lower performing providers to improve their performance or shift to more effective strategies.
 Similarly, accessing mainstream resources, generally available for low-income people, is often difficult for people experiencing homelessness.
 For example, there are numerous barriers for homeless people to access employment services, housing assistance, cash assistance, and treatment services, and due to historical and ongoing structural racism, these barriers are magnified for Black, Indigenous, and other people of color (BIPOC) experiencing homelessness.